datanav/docs/configuration.rst

    * - ``prefix_includes``
      - List<String>
-     - A list of string keys to look up in the node-wide :ref:`RDF registry <rdf_registry>`.
+     - A list of string keys to look up in the instance-wide :ref:`RDF registry <rdf_registry>`.
 These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
        The prefixes collected from the RDF registry will be used to compress full URIs to CURIEs.